tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/README.md

 If you wish to validate the model or to update the model with your own data, follow parts 4 to 5.

+Datasets and raw data can be found in the "data" directory.
+Figure generation code can be found in the "figure" directory.

-As this repository contains the most up-to-date models, if you wish to test a model from a specific paper, please use the paper-specific repository link listed above.
+**Please be advised:** As this repository contains the most up-to-date models, if you wish to test a model from a specific paper, please use the paper-specific repository link listed above.

 ## Sections of this guide: